mmmfang/nonprofit-microsite/README.md

-This is a Bootstrap site based on City Bar Justice Center.
-A microsite.
+This is a Bootstrap nonprofit microsite based on City Bar Justice Center, with special focus on Legal Clinic for the Homeless.